Rabbitsfoot (Quadrula cylindrica cylindrica)

 The study of mussels, their natural history, and habitat requirements provides important lessons on the interconnectedness of the aquatic system and how species adapt to their ecosystem.

-Mussels played an important role in the cultural history of prehistoric and recent native people of Arkansas.
+Mussels played an important role in the cultural history of prehistoric and recent native people.
 They were used as food and the shells were used for ornamentation, tools, and as a commodity for trade.
 Indian shell middens (the piles of shells that Native Americans left behind) extend for miles along sites of old villages and encampments along rivers.
 Mussels were used for buttons prior to World War II.
-They are still used in the cultural pearl industry.
+They are still used in the cultured pearl industry.

 Fact Sheets and Additional Information